louis-lau/DuckyAPI/README.md

 # Now use the normal user to log in to DuckyPanel,
 # or request an access token from the /authentication endpoint
 ```
+👆 Instead of using curl you can also execute these requests from http://localhost:3000/swagger

+## API documentation
+API documentation with code examples is available on louis-lau.github.io/DuckyAPI.

+You can also visit http://localhost:3000/swagger to try the api out live in your browser.
+Much nice than using curl!

 ## Integrated DuckyPanel
 DuckyApi can serve DuckyPanel on its integrated server.
 Just run `npm run duckypanel:install` and let it install, this can take a bit of time.
 Open your configuration and set `SERVE_DUCKYPANEL` to `true`.
 Then set a custom `BASE_URL` for the api, for example `/api`.